 • 1 tablespoon Dijon mustard

 The beauty of this blackened salmon salad is that most ingredients are pantry or freezer staples.
-The combination of the spicy-sweet blackened seasoning, fresh salmon, and vibrant vegetables creates a delicious, Mediterranean-inspired flavor profile that has made this type of salad a perennially popular choice.
+The combination of smoky, spicy salmon and tangy, sweet vinaigrette creates the Mediterranean-inspired flavor profile that has made these types of recipes perennially popular.

 📝 How to Make Blackened Salmon Salad Step-by-Step ❓

-Step 2: Heat the olive oil in a large, nonstick skillet over medium-high heat.
-Add the seasoned salmon fillets and cook for 3-4 minutes per side, or until the fish is cooked through and the exterior is nicely blackened.
+• Step 2: Heat 2 tablespoons of olive oil in a large non-stick skillet over medium-high heat.
+Add the seasoned salmon fillets and cook for 3-4 minutes per side, or until the salmon is cooked through and the exterior is nicely blackened.

-Step 3: While the salmon is cooking, prepare the salad.
-In a large bowl, combine the mixed greens, cherry tomatoes, avocado, feta cheese, and red onion.
+• Step 4: In a large salad bowl, combine the mixed greens, cherry tomatoes, and red onion slices.

-Step 4: In a small bowl, whisk together the olive oil, lemon juice, Dijon mustard, and honey.
-Season with salt and black pepper to taste.
+• Step 5: In a small bowl, whisk together the balsamic vinegar, Dijon mustard, honey, and 2 tablespoons of olive oil.
+Season with salt and pepper to taste.

 ⏱️ Timing Overview

-Compared to traditional salmon salads that can take up to 30 minutes to prepare, this blackened salmon salad saves you 10-12 minutes of your cooking time while delivering similar flavors and a more visually striking presentation.
+Compared to traditional Mediterranean-style salads that can take up to 30 minutes to prepare, this blackened salmon salad saves you 33% of your cooking time while delivering similar bold flavors.

 👩🏻⚕️ Nutritional Information